Municipalities of South Africa

-Local government in South Africa consists of municipalities (bommasepala; bomasepala; bommasepala; munisipaliteite; ngomasipala; Southern Ndebele: bomasipala; ngoomasipala; bomasipala; vhomasipala; vamasipala) of various types.
+Local government in South Africa consists of municipalities (bommasepala; bomasepala; bommasepala; munisipaliteite; ngomasipala; Southern Ndebele: bomasipala; oomasipala; bomasipala; vhomasipala; vamasipala) of various types.
 The largest metropolitan areas are governed by metropolitan municipalities, while the rest of the country is divided into counties called district municipalities, each of which consists of several boroughs called local municipalities.
 Since the boundary reform at the time of the municipal election of 3 August 2016 there are eight metropolitan municipalities, 44 district municipalities and 205 local municipalities.

 Categories

 Municipalities can belong to one of three categories: metropolitan, district and local (referred to in the constitution as categories A, C and B).

 Metropolitan municipalities

 Metropolitan (or category A) municipalities govern large densely urbanised regions that encompass multiple centers with close economic linkages, i.e. metropolises.
 Metropolitan municipalities are unitary authorities responsible for all local government functions within their areas.

 Since the 2011 municipal election there are eight metropolitan municipalities: